 Possession of more than 40,000 grams is considered a second-degree felony, which is punishable by at eight years imprisonment and a mandatory fine of $10,000 to $20,000.

-Charged with a Drug Crime in Ohio?
-We Can Fight for You
+Charged with a Marijuana Possession in Ohio?

 If you’ve been charged with a drug crime, your life isn’t over.
 Our Dayton drug crime defense attorneys are well-versed in Ohio drug laws and we’re prepared to fight for your future.
 Don’t let one mistake jeopardize your future prospects.